broadinstitute/scalable_analytics/data_loading/BipolarCell2016.md

 The following steps will transfer the source data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE81904 to Cloud Platform and load it into BigQuery.
 All of these steps occur in the cloud instead of a local machine to reduce network data transfer time.
+It uses a Compute Engine instance with the [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs/) VM image to run [Dockerized R](https://github.com/rocker-org/rocker).

 # Create and configure a Compute Engine instance.